 If you’re assuming they are interested, you’re wrong.
 If your audience isn’t clear on why they should listen to you or read your presentation pack, they probably won’t.

 Solution: Tune into their situation and identify the ‘pain’ or problem they are facing that your presentation addresses.
 Then paint a vivid picture of what life would be like with your solution /idea to enhance their desire and motivation.

 When they can recognize their problem, and you are offering a desirable solution, they will be motivated to pay attention.

 5. A Lack of Narrative

 If you just present the facts, you are not offering anything to engage the audience.
 You might provide all the relevant information, but you are leaving the audience to do all the work to decipher any meaning from the presentation.

-Solution: Use a structure that tells a story, and takes the listener or reader with you.
+Solution: Use a structure that tells a story and takes the listener or reader with you.
 Stories have long been established as a great way to create meaning and share learning.

-For example: Situation, Complication, Question, Solution.
+For example, Situation, Complication, Question, and Solution.